Conor247/TaskMananger/README.md

 ``
 POST /create/task
 ``
-* Create tasks using a JSON request body payload.
+* Create tasks and subtasks at once using a JSON request body payload.
 * * The subtasks are given a formatted id when a Task is created.

 ```json